Michieljoris/denodify/README.md

 each other the order would matter, but a loaded file only registers its source code and that can happen in any order as long as it happens before the denodify.require call.

+Add denodify-helper to your module:

+    var denodify = require('denodify');

 This is a very simple, but quite effective system, much better and easier than the old script injecting libraries like require.js or my own